-Anna Louise Wylie, Assistant Digital Engineer
+Anna Louise Wylie, Assistant Digital Engineer at Laing O'Rourke |

 I am Anna Louise Wylie, and I am currently working as an Assistant Digital Engineer at Laing O’Rourke.